 2. Iliotibial band (ITB)

-Lie on your side to target your ITB Immediate Media Co.
+Lie on your side on top of the foam roller to target your ITB.
+Immediate Media Co.

 The iliotibial band (ITB), which extends down the outer edges of your thighs from hip to knee, can tighten in the saddle.